hashicorp/design-system/website/docs/components/form/primitives/partials/guidelines/guidelines.md

 !!!
 Info

 For representative consistenty, the Figma component mirrors the default messages that are rendered in the Ember component and are labelled as such; `default` (or `currentLength`), `maxLength`, `minLength`, and `custom`.

-However, if anything apart from the numerical value (e.g., "{numerical value} characters is allowed") in the non-custom variants is edited, this will require a custom implementation on the engineering side to match.
+In all variants except the `custom` variant, we recommend _only_ overriding the numerical value (e.g., "{numerical value} characters is allowed").
+Overriding the text in these variants will require a custom implementation on the engineering side, instead, the `custom` variant should be used.
 !!!

 #### Custom messages